dsccommunity/DscWorkshop/Exercises/Task2/StretchGoal.md

     DiskLayout[0]:
     ```

     So why does the build require additional data?
-Adding the 'Disks' resource to the configurations makes the build script calls it when commpiling the MOF files.
-The resource has a mandatory parameter but no argument for this mandatory parameter
+Adding the 'Disks' resource to the configurations makes the build script calls it when compiling the MOF files.
+The resource has a mandatory parameter but no argument for this mandatory parameter is available in the configuration data.

     ```powershell
     param